timkurvers/php-enums/README.md

     function send(Opcode $opcode, $data=null) { }

 When '4' is passed in, PHP will throw a type-mismatch exception.
-This
-is the most basic example, however the library provides a lot more.
+The
+enumeration library magically creates Opcode instances for each specified
+constant.
+As for how this works and how to get the most out of the library
+start with the **API example** in */examples/api.php*.

 Getting Started